 A hitch in breath behind me: “What is that,” Cody asked.

 Jay turned to them full and with the accompanying hand gestures, explained: “This is a gate—or portal, if you will.
 It connects to a spaceship in geosynchronous orbit with three crew—two synthetics named Bian and Tinta and a commander and scientist, Niko, who is a bit of a stoner, but brilliant…and hot.
 The spaceship, called Truth—after the very remarkable and heroic Sojourner Truth—and its crew are from the Saturn colonies…and the future—obviously.
-They created these mutated clones”—she gestured towards their bodies—”and merged our twentieth and twenty-first century consciousness and memories as an experiment in…I guess you could say sociology—dimensional sociology to be exact.
+They created these mutated clones”—she gestured towards their bodies—”and merged our twentieth and twenty-first century consciousness and memories as an experiment in…I guess you could say sociology—dimensional sociology and psychology to be exact.
 I think that’s what Niko called it in one of her stoned states.
 I dunno if she was serious because she was so wasted.
 It’s a spiritual philosophical kind-of-wasted, you know—like on mushrooms.”

 Jay’s voice dropped as she looked off and pondered the what ifs of stoned Saturnians.
 She looked back to them for connection and agreement for something shared, but then recalled with whom she was talking—puritanical rubes sheltered and oblivious and dismissive.
 She tried not to judge, but she wasn’t perfect, so, there it was.
 They would never do psychedelics, which was unfortunate because then it could perhaps remove them from their puritanical asshole racist mindset.

 “Anyways,” she continued, “this is the fiftieth-something-plus iteration—I think; I gave up counting long ago—of said experiment and every freakin’ time y’all manage to fuck it up cause you’re racist as fuck.”